The Top 15 Highest Scoring MLB Games in History

 The star third baseman instead socked a pair of dingers.
 His second homer broke the 22-22 stalemate in the 10th, and Rawly Eastwick mercifully maintained the new-earned lead.

-One could say this revenge was 57 years in the making for the Cubs, who lost the highest-scoring game to the Phillies in 1922.
+One could say this revenge was 57 years in the making for the Phillies, who lost the No. 1 highest-scoring game to the Cubs in 1922.
+More on that next...

 Chicago Cubs 26, Philadelphia Phillies 23 (1922)